 Example 1: In Step 2.1.6, a designated SSD path is identified but not credited.
 Step 2.4 provides refined fire frequencies for the ignition sources in the fire area under evaluation, and the screening CDF for the finding determined in Step 2.4.4 is already at 9E-6.
 Hence, one additional order of magnitude in risk reduction would result in a Green color assignment.
 In this case, it may be more efficient to develop a refined CCDP value prior to the development and analysis of specific fire growth and damage scenarios (e.g., Steps 2.5.1-2.5.3).
 Note that in this example, Step 2.5 must be entered assuming fire damage consistent with the limiting, or most severe, unscreened FDS scenario.
 Should the analysis fail to demonstrate the anticipated risk reduction, the analysis can return to Step 2.5.1 for completion of the fire growth and damage analysis tasks.

 Example 2: A finding impacts a fire area with a minimal set of fire ignition sources.
 Further, it is expected that the fire ignition sources will likely screen out as non-threatening such that no credible fire scenario will be developed for the fire area.
-In this case, it may be appropriate to first complete as described in Step 2.2.2, and then perform Step 2.3.2 to screen ignition sources that are not capable of causing damage to a target or ignition of a secondary combustible.
+In this case, it may be appropriate to first complete Worksheets 2.2.2b and 2.2.2c as described in Step 2.2.2, and then perform Step 2.3.2 to screen ignition sources that are not capable of causing damage to a target or ignition of a secondary combustible.
 If all ignition sources are screened out, the finding screens to Green and the analysis is complete.
 If some ignition sources are retained, perform Step 2.4 to determine the FIF for each of the unscreened ignition sources and return to Step 2.1 with the resulting refined area-wide FIF (sum of FIF for all unscreened ignition sources).

 In performing a later step earlier in the analysis process, the analyst is essentially developing a more refined estimate for one of the fire risk quantification factors described in Section 04.02.02 earlier in the analysis process.
 The refined risk quantification factor is then folded into the CDF formulas in place of the corresponding, and less refined, value that would have been used had the earlier steps been completed in their normal order.